ARTICLE TABLE OF CONTENTS

 After that, a digital roadmap should begin to form for implementation.
 The team may begin outlining a deployment strategy and is then ready for the next stage of the digital transformation journey.

 This phase is all about planning.
 This is where the project management team steps up and begins planning and preparing the initial project and giving out team assignments.
 From there, work can begin to ensure a successful rollout.

 It’s also critical at this stage to define the project’s goals.
 With a shift this big, it’s important not to lose sight of why the company is making the shift to the cloud.
-Identifying and quantifying business objectives for implementing SAP Cloud Platform is vital.
+Identifying and quantifying business objectives for implementing SAP Business Technology Platform is vital.

 This stage is also where project standards are established.
 Like with any major business project, organization should set the key to success and set expectations for each team member.
 Here one should place executive sponsorship.